kilpkonn/msc-thesis/main.typ

 */

 = Evaluation <evaluation>
-In this chapter we evaluate the performance of the three iterations of the algorithm as implemented in @term-search-iters.
+In this chapter, we evaluate the performance of the three iterations of the algorithm as implemented in @term-search-iters.
 The main focus is on the third and final iteration, but we compare it to previous iterations to highlight the differences.

-First we perform empirical evaluation of the tree algorithms by performing a resynthesis on existing Rust programs.
+First, we perform an empirical evaluation of the tree algorithms by performing a resynthesis on existing Rust programs.
-Later we focus on some hand-picked examples to show the strengths and weaknesses of the tool.
+Later, we focus on some hand-picked examples to show the strengths and weaknesses of the tool.

 == Resynthesis
-Resynthesis is using the tool to synthesize programs for which a reference implementation exist.
+Resynthesis is using the tool to synthesize programs for which a reference implementation exists.
 This allows us to compare the generated suggestions to known-good programs.
 For resynthesis, proceed as follows:
-1. Take existing open source project as a reference implementation
+1. Take an existing open-source project as a reference implementation.
-2. Remove one expression from it, creating a hole in the program
+2. Remove one expression from it, creating a hole in the program.
-3. Run term search in the hole
+3. Run term search in the hole.
-4. Compare the generated expressions to the reference implementation
+4. Compare the generated expressions to the reference implementation.
-5. Put back the original expression and repeat on rest of the expressions
+5. Put back the original expression and repeat on the rest of the expressions.

 ==== Choice of expressions
 We chose to perform resynthesis only on the #emph[tail expressions] of blocks, as we consider this the most common use case for our tool.
-// Other options that we considered are let assignments and arguments of function calls.
 A block expression is a sequence of statements followed by an optional tail expression, enclosed in braces (`{...}`).
 For example, the body of a function is a block expression, and the function evaluates to the value of its tail expression.
 Block expressions also appear as the branches of ```rust if``` expressions and ```rust match```-arms.